About Acupuncture Treatments

 Single-use sterile Acupuncture needles are gently inserted at carefully selected points, and are safely disposed of after each treatment.
-Liz combines acupuncture with associated techniques where appropriate.
-These are chosen according to your diagnosis, and with your agreement.
+There are several associated techniques.

 These can include:-